apaige161/garden-plant-picker/README.md

 TODO: Primary

-  -create planned gardens page
-      -display each garden for a given user, filter by gardenName
-      ---migrate saved gardens to this page

   -build the math to see how much an optimal garden will produce based on the plants inside

-  -split main2 into separate components, move the saved gardens to another page!

   -canSave() method - loads in list of gardenNames, put (gardenNames) inside a ngOnChanges hook
     -re run this function based on the value change of (gardenName) -put gardenName inside ngOnChanges function